Edited by: Jordan Fuller

 One feature that I love that I hope will be implemented into lower-priced models soon is the “dual-display” option that Bushnell provides.
 With a single press of the Mode button, you can switch from a deep black to a bright, popping red display.

-With many other rangefinders focusing on accuracy and under-delivering on seemingly essential things like clear yardage readings on displays, Bushnell has provided multiple display options.
+With many other best golf rangefinders focusing on accuracy and under-delivering on seemingly essential things like clear yardage readings on displays, Bushnell has provided multiple display options.
 This ensures that you’ll be able to easily see the yardages no matter the light conditions.

 I hope this type of design innovation catches the eye of other manufacturers and makes its way into their offerings.